dvdciri/MultiChoiceRecyclerView/README.md

 ```
 **Attention**
 - Do not forget to call **super.onBindViewHolder(holder, position);** when binging the view holder
-- Do not call View.OnClickListener on the "holder.itemView", override provideDefaultItemViewClickListener(VH holder, int position) method and provide the implementation
+- Do not call View.OnClickListener on the "holder.itemView", override **defaultItemViewClickListener(...)** method and provide the implementation that you want

 ```java
     MyAdapter mySampleToolbarAdapter = new MyAdapter(mList, getApplicationContext());